 So, using the most most recent data available, I’m going to help you to:

 So let’s start with Google Ads.

 Google Search still stands as any digital advertiser’s bread and butter starting point for growing an online presence.
 Yet, the cost of running Google Search ads still bewilders many.

 Over the past four years, the average CPC for Google Search ads has ranged from $2.39 – $2.69.
 That average is slightly elevated by legal and government.
 Our latest data provides an average CPC of $2.39, but if you exclude the legal industry from the list, the average CPC is $1.72.

 Historical Google Search ads CPCs:

 Although Search ads have been around the longest in the world of digital advertising, people still feel they struggle to perfect their low CPC recipe.
-Try these three tips as a way to save:
+Try these three tips, which can ultimately lower your cost per lead:

 Keyword research is a given when it comes to Google Search, but we’re not just talking about ruling out the priciest on average keywords.
 In fact, don’t jump to ignore any one keyword based on price, but choose based on volume and the types of search queries you want to attract.

 For example, if your best converting keyword is also your most expensive, you don’t want to miss out on all those conversions in the name of frugality.
 But you may want to downsize your keyword list to save on spend elsewhere while you bid on that one high-converting keyword.